rameshKrSah/rameshKrSah.website.old/_posts/2020-03-20-Aversarial Transferability in Wearable Sensor Systems.md

 ---

 # Introduction
-This article is a brief summary of our paper on "[Adversarial Transferability in Wearable Sensor Systems](https://arxiv.org/pdf/2003.07982.pdf)".
-In this work we have explored the topic of adversarial transferability from prespectives, that we believe are novel and are not discussed yet.
-But before we discuss our results and findings, let's first understand few topics and the framework of the paper.
+This article is brief summary of our paper on "[Adversarial Transferability in Wearable Sensor Systems](https://arxiv.org/pdf/2003.07982.pdf)."
+In this work we, have explored the topic of adversarial transferability from viewpoints that we believe are novel have not been discussed yet.
+But before we present our results and findings, let’s first understand a few topics and the framework of the paper.

 # Adversarial Transferability
 For the uninitiated, adversarial transferability captures the ability of adversarial